T1A0R3S2H/SahYog/README.md

 - **GitHub OAuth Authentication**: Secure authentication via GitHub to manage user access. 🔒
 - **UPI Integration**: Effortless UPI payment gateway for quick and secure transactions. 💳
 - **Multiple Contribution Options**: Options for one-time payments, recurring donations, and goal-based funding. 💰
-- **Real-time Notifications**: Instant alerts for users upon receiving new donations. 🔔
+- **Real-time Notifications**: Instant alerts for users receiving new donations. 🔔
 - **Analytics Dashboard**: Detailed analytics to monitor donations and engagement. 📊
 - **Community Interaction**: Features for donors to leave messages and interact with users. 🗣️
 - **Security and Privacy**: Robust measures to ensure secure transactions and data privacy. 🔒